opendocsg/slw-judgments-backfill/2003_SGHC_105/report.md

  ... every sentence of imprisonment to which section 221 or 222 apply shall take effect from the date on which it was passed, unless the court passing the sentence or when there has been an appeal the appellate court otherwise directs.

-Thus, the court’s power to backdate a custodial sentence is purely discretionary: _Sinniah Pillay v PP_ [1992] 1 SLR 225.
+Thus, the court’s power to backdate a custodial sentence is purely discretionary: _Sinniah Pillay v PP_ <span class="citation">[1992] 1 SLR 225</span>.
 The backdating of a custodial sentence is an exception to the general rule of sentencing and is never available as of right.

 **_The court is not obliged to exercise its discretion to backdate_**

 9       It is settled law that the court is not obliged to backdate a sentence of imprisonment in any case.
-In _Mani Nedumaran v PP_ [1998] 1 SLR 411, the court stated:
+In _Mani Nedumaran v PP_ <span class="citation">[1998] 1 SLR 411</span>, the court stated:

  [I]t is only fair that a court take into consideration any period spent in remand by an accused when contemplating the exercise of its discretion to backdate ...
 The above does not mean that a custodial sentence must invariably be backdated to the date when an accused was taken into remand.
 [Emphasis added]

 Thus, where the court knows that an offender has previously spent time in remand, it should take such a period into account, when it is deciding whether to backdate a custodial sentence.
 However, this does not oblige the court to backdate a custodial sentence in every case where an offender has already spent time in remand.

 10     The fact that an offender has spent time in remand does not necessarily increase the likelihood that his sentence will be backdated.
-This is evidenced by the case of _PP v Wong Siu Fai_ [2002] 3 SLR 276, where the offender pleaded guilty to having committed carnal intercourse against the order of nature on a five year old boy.
+This is evidenced by the case of _PP v Wong Siu Fai_ <span class="citation">[2002] 3 SLR 276</span>, where the offender pleaded guilty to having committed carnal intercourse against the order of nature on a five year old boy.
 In that case, the court refused to backdate the offender’s custodial sentence because it was of the opinion that “the five months imprisonment already served should be part of the punishment given the circumstances of [the] case.”

 11     The sentencing judge is not obliged to launch into an inquiry to find out whether an offender has previously spent any time in remand.
 The law does not require the court to actively ferret out such information.
 It is the offender who seeks to rely on the fact that time was previously spent in remand